Answers To The Top 16 New Orleans Car Accident Lawyer Questions

 I use an example sometimes with people who challenge my decision to solely, primarily focus on car, truck and motorcycle accident claims so I say, “It’s like this: if I crushed my hand in a vice, am I going to go to my general practitioner, who treats general things about my body?
-Or am I not going to find the guy here in New Orleans who is the hand guru, the guy who does nothing but practices on hands?”
-I think the obvious choice is I want to go the guy who spends 90, 100% of his time working on the hand because obviously that experience should dictate that they’re better at treating hands.
+Or am I going to find the guy here in New Orleans who is the hand guru, the guy who does nothing but practice on hands?”
+I think the obvious choice, in that scenario, is I want to go the guy who spends 90% to 100% of his time working on the hand, because obviously that experience should dictate that they’re better at treating hands.

 I think the same thing goes for lawyers who choose to focus their practice.
 It just allows them to be well-versed in one particular area of law versus the other.
 I think that you should always look for the smartest guy in the room to represent you.
-Well, it’s no secret that coming out of law school, the top law firms use grades as a kind of a litmus test of whether or not to even look at the resume, ask the attorney, “What was your class rank?
+Well, it’s no secret that coming out of law school, the top law firms use grades as a litmus test of whether or not to even look at a resume.
+Ask the attorney, “What was your class rank?
 Where did you place in your class?”
-Were they at the bottom quarter?
+Were they in the bottom quarter?
 Bottom half?
 Or were they in the top 10%?
 Were they on law review?
 Those are some things you can look at.
 Have they been peer-reviewed?
 Do they have AVVO scores?
 What is it?
 What areas of practice did they indicate on AVVO?
-All things, I think, that you want to look at to see if the person is minimally qualified and truly is focused in one particular area that will benefit them at the end of the day.
+All things, I think, one can look at to see if the person is minimally qualified, and truly is focused in one particular area that will benefit them at the end of the day.

 HOST: That is some powerful, powerful advice, Keith.
 Let me ask you.
-Obviously, somebody who’s listening right now, they’ve been injured in an accident, it’s not their fault, they’re kind of dealing with the whole overwhelm of this process, all the doctors and insurance companies, I would encourage them to call you.
+Obviously, somebody who’s listening right now, they’ve been injured in an accident, it’s not their fault, they’re dealing with the whole overwhelm of this process with all the doctors and insurance companies, I would encourage them to call you.
 Let me ask you, what do you guys do for your clients?
 What should they expect working with you guys?

 KEITH: Well, if you work with me, you should expect to be treated better than any other, by my firm, than any other lawyer in the city.
 That’s the bar that we set.
 I put my money where my mouth is, so to speak.
 I mentioned earlier, satisfaction guaranteed.
-It’s published on our website, we guarantee to every client, every potential client who comes through the door that it is our goal to treat you better than any other law firm in this city could, and if I fail to live up to that goal in the first 30 days of hiring us, you just not feel it anymore, we’re not living up, you think to our promises a client, you can come in and ask for your file back and walk away and I will not assert a fee lien, an attorney lien.
-Many lawyers, once they sign a case, if a client tries to walk away, the first thing they do when the client lands at the other attorney’s office is send a letter, a lien letter, over to that new lawyer saying, “Hey, I worked on this case.
-I want part of the fee,” and it causes problems at times for that new lawyer.
+It’s published on our website, we hand a copy to every client, every potential client, who comes through the door that it is our goal to treat you better than any other law firm in this city could, and if I fail to live up to that goal within the first 30 days of hiring us, you’re just not feeling it anymore, we’re not living up, you think, to our promise to the client, you can come in and ask for your file back and walk away and I will not assert a fee lien, an attorney lien.
+Many lawyers, once they sign a case, if a client tries to walk away, the first thing they do when that client lands at the other attorney’s office is send a letter, a lien letter, over to that new lawyer saying, “Hey, I worked on this case.
+I want part of the fee,” and it causes problems, at times, for that new lawyer.
 But we don’t do that if we fail to live up to our promise to give excellent client service.

-Another thing we do for our clients, we guarantee that if we accept your case and at the end of the day, no matter what the medical bills are and insurance available, if we’re not able to put some net recovery of money in your pocket, we’ll either waive or reduce our fee until we’re able to.
-When I told that to my injury buddy friends over at lunch one day that we’re going to start offering that guarantee in my office, I have to tell you, it scared them.
+Another thing we do for our clients: We guarantee that if we accept your case and at the end of the day, no matter what the medical bills are and insurance available, if we’re not able to put some net recovery of money in your pocket, we’ll either waive or reduce our fee until we’re able to.
+When I told that to my injury buddy friends over lunch one day that we were going to start offering that guarantee in my office, I have to tell you, it scared them.
 They all thought I was crazy for doing that.
 But, again, why not?
 Why should I not aspire to shoot for that?

 So the 100% satisfaction guarantee, the guarantee that we will put money in our clients’ pockets no matter what the bills are at the end of the day.
-Also, many times people will come to us, there are some insurance companies that are very aggressive, the accident occurred, within a day or two of the accident, they get a phone call offering them, some of them, as high as $3000 to sign a general lease and walk away from the claim.
-I guarantee to my clients that if they come to me with a written offer of settlement from the insurance company, at the end of the case, I’m going to put more money in their pocket than they could have already gotten on their own without hiring me, I waive my fee.
+Also, many times people will come to us, there are some insurance companies that are very aggressive, the accident occurred, within a day or two of the accident, they get a phone call offering them, some of them, as high as $3000 to sign a general release and walk away from the claim.
+I guarantee to my clients that if they come to me with a written offer of settlement from the insurance company, at the end of the case, if I’m not able to put more money in their pocket than they could have already gotten on their own without hiring me, I waive my fee.
 I won’t charge them a dime.
-Why?!
-Because obviously I have an added value to the relationship if I’m not able to get them further along than they could have gotten on their own.
+Why?
+Because I obviously haven’t an added value to the relationship if I’m not able to get them further along than they could have gotten on their own.

 HOST: Keith, I love that answer.
 That is really incredible.
 Let me ask you just one more time, just to elaborate a little bit because I know this question comes up for you guys again and again.
 What are the typical fees and cost associated with working with you guys?

-KEITH: Well, in the New Orleans market there’s kind of a, I’m not going to say there’s a set fee.
+KEITH: Well, in the New Orleans market there’s kind of a– I’m not going to say there’s a set fee.
 There are some out there that stick to kind of the 1/3 to 40% range.
-It’s slowly but surely inching up, but I know attorneys who start out at 40% their gross recovery for a fee.
+It’s slowly but surely inching up.
+I know of attorneys who start out at 40% of the gross recovery for a fee.
 Our firm is different.
 If I’m able to handle your case without litigating, I only charge 30%.
-Quite often that can result in an 8-10% extra recovery for our clients and why do we do that?
-Again, it’s based on my own individual experience being a client, sitting in that client’s chair, what I feel it’s fair, at best for my clients.
+Quite often that can result in an 8%-10% extra recovery for our clients– and why do we do that?
+Again, it’s based on my own individual experience of being a client, sitting in that client’s chair, what I feel is fair and best for my clients.

 And how is that fee calculated?
 It’s based on the amount of money that we recover.
-So for example, if somebody were to receive a $10,000 settlement, and the fee was 30%, well it’s a $3000 fee taking off of that.
+So for ease of math, if somebody were to receive a $10,000 settlement, and the fee was 30%, well it’s a $3000 fee taking off of that.
 If they were to hire another attorney who charges closer to the market rate of 40%, they would have to pay them $4000.

 HOST: Yeah, that’s incredible, Keith.
-One of the things that you said that really makes you guys stand out and be different, and I think that’s extremely powerful, I think it’s worth mentioning.
-Obviously, you can’t give any guarantees, but I think it’s worth noting to folks listening to this, but the average person who calls a lawyer such as yourself, it depends on which issue you can solve, but it’s usually they receive 2-3 times the money than if they try and do this on their own.
+A lot of things that you said that really make you guys stand out and be different, and I think that’s extremely powerful.
+I think it’s worth mentioning, obviously, you can’t give any guarantees, but I think it’s worth noting to folks listening to this, that the average person who calls a lawyer such as yourself (it depends on which stat you consult), usually they receive 2-3 times the money than if they try to do this on their own.

-I think at this point it’s worth mentioning that obviously on this presentation we can’t legally give advice, so if somebody’s interested in actually getting legal advice, they would actually have to pick up the phone and call you.
+I think at this point it’s worth mentioning that obviously, on this presentation, we can’t legally give advice– so if somebody’s interested in actually getting legal advice, they have to actually pick up the phone and call you.
 Let me ask you.
 If somebody is listening to this, who should pick up the phone and give you a call right now?

-HOST: Keith, that’s amazing because I got a chance to work with so many lawyers, that’s not something you hear every day so if you folks are listening to this, you got to pick up the phone and call this man.
+HOST: Keith, honestly that’s amazing.
+I’ve gotten the chance to work with so many lawyers, and that’s not something you hear every day.
+So if you folks are listening to this, you got to pick up the phone and call this man.

-One last question for you, Keith, is somebody who’s listening to this, has been injured in an accident, it’s not their fault, like you said, they’re dealing with lost wages, medical bills, whole lot of whirlwind with insurance companies, why should they pick up the phone and call you right now and not kind of have that temptation to put it off until later?
+One last question for you, Keith.
+If somebody’s listening to this, they’ve been injured in an accident, it’s not their fault, like you said, they’re dealing with lost wages, medical bills, whole lot of whirlwind with insurance companies, why should they pick up the phone and call you right now and not have that temptation to put it off until later?

-KEITH: Well, an aged case is a weaker case, and what I mean by that is this, people’s memories fade, evidence can disappear.
-Quite often, depending upon the nature of the accident somebody contacts me, I may be out there the same idea of phone call at the scene of the accident, taking photographs, taking measurements, preserving what evidence exists.
-If a vehicle is in a junk yard, maybe we need to get the appropriate experts and a lot of people don’t realize this, you hear about black boxes on planes all the time when there’s a crash.
+KEITH: Well, an aged case is a weaker case.
+What I mean by that is this: People’s memories fade, evidence can disappear.
+Quite often, depending upon the nature of the accident somebody contacts me– I may be out there the same day of that phone call at the scene of the accident, taking photographs, taking measurements, preserving what evidence exists.
+If a vehicle is in a junkyard, maybe we need to get the appropriate experts.
+A lot of people don’t realize this, you hear about black boxes on planes all the time when there’s a crash.
 You know, the voice recorder and the data.

 HOST: Yeah, yeah.

-KEITH: Cars these days have those and there’s always certain people who have certain qualifications and equipment that are able to preserve that data for use in a legal proceeding and if you wait to long and that car gets junked, you know, crushed and sent off to the metal plant to be recycled, well that evidence is gone.
-That is the biggest this is allowing– Do yourself a favor: contact a legal representative immediately.
-We’d certainly love to help somebody, but somebody should be on your side so they can preserve that evidence, they can be witness statement, physical evidence at the scene of the accident, physical evidence from the vehicles themselves before they’re salvaged and sent off somewhere to become an aluminum can.
-Those are some of the reasons why individuals have been involved in an accident should not hesitate to contact the appropriate legal professional right away to look after their interests.
+KEITH: Cars these days have those and there’s only certain people who have the certain qualifications and equipment that are able to preserve that data for use in a legal proceeding.
+If you wait too long and that car gets junked, you know, crushed and sent off to the metal plant to be recycled, that evidence is gone.
+That is the biggest thing.
+Do yourself a favor: contact a legal representative immediately.
+We would certainly love to help somebody, but somebody should be on your side so they can preserve that evidence– it could be witness statements, physical evidence at the scene of the accident, physical evidence from the vehicles themselves before they’re salvaged and sent off somewhere to become an aluminum can.
+Those are some of the reasons why individuals who have been involved in an accident should not hesitate to contact the appropriate legal professional right away to look out for their interests.

 HOST: Yeah.
 You said a lot of great stuff there.
 Obviously, when it comes to the law, the key word is evidence, and evidence does not get better with time.
 If you guys are listening right now, Keith is an amazing guy.
 I would suggest you pick up the phone and call him.